-The largest and second oldest branch of tradition of Buddhism is known as Mahayana (pronounced My-E-Yawna), a word meaning the Great Vehicle, which refers to the particular method taught to adherents in their path to enlightenment.
-Though the highest populations of practitioners is in Asia, many people around the world practice this version of Buddhism through one of eight schools.
+The largest and second oldest branch of Buddhism is known as Mahayana (pronounced My-E-Yawna), a word meaning the Great Vehicle, which refers to the particular method taught to adherents in their path to enlightenment.
+Though the highest populations of practitioners is in Asia, many people around the world practice this version of Buddhism through one of eight schools or lineages.

-The second largest and most esoteric is known as Vajrayana (Vatch-Ree-Yawna) and includes the well-known Tibetan Buddhist leader the 14th Dalai Lama.
-Vajrayana emerged from Mahayana sometime between the 3rd and 13th centuries, carrying along with it a worship of deities that are heavily influenced by ancient Indian beliefs.
+The second largest and most esoteric is known as Vajrayana (Vatch-Ree-Yawna) and includes the well-known Tibetan Buddhism and one of its most prominent leaders the 14th Dalai Lama.
+Vajrayana emerged from Mahayana sometime between the 3rd and 13th centuries, carrying along with it a worship of deities that are heavily influenced by ancient Vedic beliefs.

 Things get complicated within each of these branches of Buddhism, as they all have many sub-branches and schools of tradition within them and lineages of teachers.
 Sometimes these lineages are passed down from father to son, sometimes they are passed on to revered students, or the helm may be passed on to believed reincarnations of previous teachers through a process known as divination, where they are enthroned with a title.
 This divination process is how Tibetan Buddhist leader Tenzin Gyatso earned the title of the 14th Dalai Lama.

-Because both Vajrayana and Tibetan Buddhism emerged from Mahayana, both traditions are also influenced by Yogic and Tantra practices from India.
+Because both Vajrayana and Tibetan Buddhism emerged from Mahayana, both traditions are also influenced by Yogic and Tantra practices and Vedic traditions from India.
 Tibetan Buddhism is one of the most well-known traditions of Buddhism in the West, in all there are seven different schools within this tradition alone.
-Shambhala Buddhism, which was officially established and is currently led by Sakyong Mipham Rinpoche, the son of famed spiritual leader Chogyam Trungpa Rinpoche, is a well known tradition of Buddism in the United States and Canada.

 Rinpoche, pronounced Rin-Po-Shay, is a title meaning honorable.
 Along with other titles within Buddhism, it’s given to those who have reached a high level of understanding and respect within various lineages of the branches of Buddhism.
 Titles can be given by birth, experience, status as a reincarnated teacher, or be granted by those of a higher ranking out of admiration or respect.
 Other titles within Buddhism include Lama, Tulku, Karmapa, Dorje, Roshi, Thich, just to name a few.

-It was during the study of Zen Buddhism, another sub-branch of Mahayana, that I came to know Thich Nhat Hanh, a Vietnamese Zen monk who greatly impacted my life.
+Zen Buddhism is another sub-branch of Mahayana.
+One of the most prominent leaders of this branch of Buddhism is Thich Nhat Hanh, a Vietnamese Zen monk lovingly known to his followers as Thay.
 Most Zen Buddhists do not worship deities through mantras or yoga, but instead place a lot of attention on being mindful of every moment of life.
 Through Koans, which are phrases or questions from Zen Masters, students meditate on the lessons or meanings intended, essentially forcing them to think abstractly about the world and about life.

-I also studied Nichiren Buddhism which originated during the 13th century in Japan by a monk of the same name.
+Nichiren, pronounced Nee-Chee-Ren, Buddhism originated during the 13th century in Japan by a monk of the same name and is another tradition of Mahayana Buddhism.
 The practitioners of this tradition place a lot of value on chanting the mantra Nam-Myoho-Renge-Kyo, a mantra derived from the Lotus Sutra.

 Mantras are essentially just like prayers spoken by followers of the Abrahamic religions, but depending on which tradition of Buddhism you adhere to, the value, purpose or intention behind these mantras can change.
 By this I mean that some mantras are chanted with the equal intention of Christian or Muslim prayer, by which the devotee is hoping that a Buddhist deity will hear his or her pleas or praise.
 In other traditions no such belief exists and mantras are solely meant to raise the mindfulness of the practitioner, to reach higher levels of clarity and peace.
 Mantras can be chanted aloud, repeated below the breath as a part of mindful breathing, and can be counted by using a Mala.

-Malas are the Buddhist version of prayer beads used in Catholicism, Yoga, and some sects of Islam.
-They can come in various sizes, styles, and the number of beads can very, though the most common is 108 beads.
+Malas are the Buddhist version of prayer beads, similar to the rosary in Catholicism, the lestovka in Old Orthodox Christianity, japa beads in Hindu and Yogic traditions, and the misbaḥah used in some sects of Islam.
+The mala can come in various sizes, styles, and the number of beads can very, though the most common is 108 beads.
 The number 8 represents the Ashtamangala, a collection of gifts received by Siddhartha Gautama after he reached enlightenment (nirvana), but are also considered auspicious symbols in other religions in and around India.
-These symbols in no specific order include the conch, goldfish, the eternal knot, the sacred lotus, a vase, a parasol, victory banner, and the Dharma wheel.
+These symbols in no specific order include the conch, a pair of goldfish (sometimes Koi), the eternal knot, the sacred lotus, a vase, a parasol, victory banner, and the Dharma wheel.
 Each item holds a specific meaning that varies within each Indian religion.

-Like all other world religions, Buddhism has several sacred texts, known within the traditions as the Pali Canon and the Sutras.
-The Pali Canon is the teachings of the first Buddha, Siddhartha Gautama and his disciples and scholars, in a collection of ancient writings recorded in their original Indian language of Pali.
+Like all other world religions, Buddhism has several sacred texts, known within the traditions as the Tripitaka, also known as the Pali Canon, and the Sutras.
+The Pali Canon are the teachings of the first Buddha, Siddhartha Gautama and his disciples and scholars, in a collection of ancient writings recorded in their original Indian language of Pali.
 They were recorded sometime in the year 29 BC by the Fourth Buddhist Council in Sri Lanka, 454 years after the death of Siddhartha.
 Prior to being recorded in text, these teachings were spread by spoken memory, recited aloud by those who had managed to memorize the teachings.

 The teachings of Buddhism are complex and vast.
 Different traditions practice different variations and interpretations of these teachings.
 For any young monk joining a monastery within any of the three main branches of Buddhism, awaits a life long journey of reading, learning, and practicing, which includes memorizing the particular branch’s interpretation of the Buddha’s teachings, along with any other teachings of venerated individuals who followed the life of the Buddha.